cecid/hermes-docs/docs/source/communicating_hermes2_through_web_service.rst

 It assumes you have successfully installed Hermes 2 and know what a partnership is.
-Please refer to `Hermes 2 Installation Guide <http://community.cecid.hku.hk/index.php/product/download/download_h2o/#>`_ and `The First Step <http://community.cecid.hku.hk/index.php/product/article/the_first_step_you_hermes/>`_ if you don't.
+Please refer to :doc:`installation` and :doc:`the_first_step_you_hermes_2` if you don't.

 .. image:: /_static/images/web_service/h2o-ws-pl-free.png